Venetoclax (Venclyxto®)

 Your course of treatment

-You usually take venetoclax in the morning.
-This is because, to start with, you have blood tests during the day after each dose to check whether it is safe to continue treatment.
+You take venetoclax tablets once a day, usually in the morning.
+You start on a low dose which is gradually increased.
+This helps to reduce the risk of a side effect called tumour lysis syndrome.
+At the start of your treatment, you have blood tests more often to check whether it is safe to continue treatment.
 Your doctor, nurse or pharmacist will tell you when your blood will be checked.

 Taking venetoclax tablets